kxw147-gmail/token_pricing_system/README.md

 # .env file
 DATABASE_URL="sqlite:///./local_prices.db" # Local SQLite file database
-COINGECKO_API_KEY="YOUR_COINGECKO_API_KEY" # Optional for CoinGecko free tier, needed for higher limits JWT_SECRET_KEY="super-secret-jwt-key-replace-me-with-a-strong-one" JWT_ALGORITHM="HS256"
+COINGECKO_API_KEY="YOUR_COINGECKO_API_KEY" # Get a free API key for CoinGecko free tier, needed for higher limits JWT_SECRET_KEY="super-secret-jwt-key-replace-me-with-a-strong-one" # Replace with a strong, random string, Bash: "openssl rand -hex 32"
-ACCESS_TOKEN_EXPIRE_MINUTES=30
+JWT_ALGORITHM="HS256"
+ACCESS_TOKEN_EXPIRE_MINUTES=60
 RATE_LIMIT_PER_MINUTE=60
 DATA_RETENTION_RAW_DAYS=30 # Retain raw 5min data for 30 days in DB
 DATA_RETENTION_AGG_DAYS=365 * 5 # Retain aggregated 1h/1d data for 5 years in DB
 LOG_LEVEL="INFO" # DEBUG, INFO, WARNING, ERROR, CRITICAL LOG_FILE_PATH="app.log" # Path to the log file (relative to project root)

 Important: Replace YOUR_COINGECKO_API_KEY with your actual CoinGecko API key if you have one (or plan to use a paid tier for higher rate limits).
 The system works without it for the free tier, but explicit key usage might be required for higher throughput.
-Also, generate a strong, random string for JWT_SECRET_KEY.
+Also, generate a strong, random string for JWT_SECRET_KEY using command

+Bash
+openssl rand -hex 32

 6. Initialize the Database
 Run the setup script to create the necessary database tables:

 Bash
 python scripts/setup_db.py
 This will create local_prices.db in your project root.